 Notable Behaviors and Limitations

 - During the beta phase of email classification, classified email content will not be counted toward total content under protection.
+Upon general release, classified email content will count toward total content under protection and consume data from your license quota.

-- Proactive whitelisting is not supported for email sources.
+- Proactive whitelisting is not yet supported for email sources.
 However, you can whitelist policies for specific threads from the Sensitive Content View.

 - You cannot exclude a subset of email addresses from classification from Secure & Govern.
 All emails that can be read using the access level provided by the admin account are classified.